Edison0215/IoT-Hydroponic-System/Hydroponic system source codes/README.md

 24. Prompt "CALPH" on the serial monitor to calibrate the pH probe.
 25. Clean the pH probe.
 26. Immerse the pH probe into the reservoir.
-27. Prompt "EXITPH" on the serial monitor to exit pH calibration mode.
+27. After readings are stabilized, prompt "EXITPH" on the serial monitor to exit pH calibration mode.
 28. The message of "Transmitting data" and the lower rate of both readings displayed on the serial monitor indicate successful pH calibration (Online data transmission starts).

 Cleaning procedure: